dopeboy/dopeboy.github.io/_posts/2017-08-09-in-the-zone.md

 ### I'm one with the code

 I have a detailed mental model of it in my head.
 I know what each component does and I know how each component is connected.
-I am able to visualize all of this in my head and traverse it very quickly.
+I am able to visualize all of this and traverse it very quickly.

 ### I'm emotionally neutral.